CDrummond/musly-server/README.md

 random tracks are chosen.
 * `extractlen` The maximum length in seconds of the file to decode.
 If zero or greater than the file length, then the whole file will be decoded.
-Note, however, that only a maximum of 60 seconds is used for analysis - therefore specifying more than 60 seconds will just waste CPU time.
+Note, however, that only a maximum of 5 minutes is used for analysis.
 * `extractstart` The starting position in seconds of the excerpt to decode.
 If zero, decoding starts at the beginning.
 If negative, the excerpt is centered in the file, but starts at -`extractstart` the latest.
 If positive and